Closed Captioning vs. Subtitles: Learn the Difference

 The history of subtitles lies in providing translations for audiences who don’t understand the spoken language in a movie or television show.
 You may have seen them when watching foreign films.

-One of the main functions of subtitles is providing a real-time translation of spoken words or lyrics in music.
+One of the main functions of subtitles is to provide a real-time translation of spoken words or lyrics in music.
 You might be familiar with this on streaming services, where you can often choose subtitles in a variety of languages.
-Some videos that have small pieces of dialogue in a foreign language may also provide subtitle translations for those parts.
+Some videos that have small pieces of dialogue in a foreign language may also provide subtitles for those parts.

 Subtitles may also be the same language being spoken in a video to provide clarification on dialogue, whether because they’re watching on mute or at a low volume, or there are accents that are difficult to understand.